tm-26/ACO-TSP/readme.txt

----- Solving Travelling Salesman Problem using Ant Colony Optimization ----
+---- Solving Instances Of The Travelling Salesman Problem using Ant Colony Optimization ----

 The TSPLIB is used to enter tsps into the program.
 The folder tsps contains some example tsps.